retentionscience/react/react/README.md

   {'High Score: ' + this.getHighScore()}
 <\HighScore>
 ```

-* Unlike object literals, do not use a pad JSX curly braces with spaces.
+* Unlike object literals, do not pad JSX curly braces with spaces.
 * Use parentheses when returning multi-line JSX content.
 Do not put any JSX on the same lines as the
   parentheses.